Important Notice

 Available on App Store

-tkDerm touch is a dermatological image database suitable for use by clinical dermatologists.
+tkDerm touch is a dermatological image database client suitable for use by clinical dermatologists.

 Taking pictures of patients is an essential part of dermatological practice.